Stream Processing Engine

 The sink task is responsible for receiving the output results from the agg task or source task and properly writing them back to the local vnode, thus completing the data write-back process.
 Similar to the source task, each result (super) table distributed across vnodes will be equipped with a dedicated sink task.
 Users can adjust the throughput of the sink task through configuration parameters to meet different performance needs.

-The above three types of tasks each play their roles in the stream computing architecture, distributed at different levels.
+The above three types of tasks each play their roles in the stream processing architecture, distributed at different levels.
 Clearly, the number of source tasks directly depends on the number of vnodes, with each source task independently handling the data in its vnode without interference from other source tasks, and there are no sequential constraints.
-However, it is worth noting that if the final stream computing results converge to one table, then only one sink task will be deployed on the vnode where that table is located.
-The collaborative relationship between these three types of tasks is shown in the following diagram, together forming the complete execution process of stream computing tasks.
+However, it is worth noting that if the final stream processing results converge to one table, then only one sink task will be deployed on the vnode where that table is located.
+The collaborative relationship between these three types of tasks is shown in the following diagram, together forming the complete execution process of stream processing tasks.

-Stream Computing Nodes
+Stream Processing Nodes

 Status and Fault Tolerance